soulsam480/paytm-netlify-lambda/README.md

 ## Paytm-Netlify-Lambda 🚀

-Paytm payments integration for serverless JAMstack websites using netlify lambda functions.
+[Paytm](https://paytm.com) payments integration for serverless JAMstack websites using [Netlify lambda](https://www.netlify.com/products/functions/) functions.
 This repo will save you from the nightmare of setting up a serverless payment integration from scratch.

 🚀 It's live [here](https://tiaamo.com)